ents-analytics/es-music-language-ml/notebooks/01_data_collection/spotify_api_integration.md

 2. Activate the spotify-env environment:
 	- conda activate spotify-env
 	- conda install notebook ipykernel <# Install Jupyter and use the current environment as the notebook kernel #>

 ---

+## Authenticate Credentials with Spotify Web API

+1. Create auth.py - this will set up secure, authenticated communication between local machine and Spotify's Web API.

+2. Create spotify_client.py - this will create and return an authenticated Spotify client that other scripts can use to access the API.

+3.

+---